California teen driver arrested after fatal crash she reportedly livestreamed

-(Please be advised that this story contains language in paragraphs 6, 7, 8 that may be offensive to readers)
+(Please be advised that this story contains language in paragraphs 6, 7, 8 that may offend some readers; adds police confirmation that driver and deceased were sisters)

 By Chris Kenning

-(Reuters) - A California teen driver who reportedly shot live video before and after a crash that killed a 14-year-old passenger was charged with manslaughter, police said on Monday.
+(Reuters) - A California teen driver who reportedly shot live video before and after a crash that killed her 14-year-old sister has been charged with manslaughter, police said on Monday.

 Obdulia Sanchez, 18, of Stockton, was booked into the Merced County Jail for driving under the influence of alcohol or drugs causing injury and gross vehicular manslaughter while intoxicated.
 She was being held on a $300,000 bond.
 It was not immediately clear if she had retained an attorney.

 The California Highway Patrol said in a statement that she was driving two 14-year-old girls on Friday near Los Banos, California, around 6:40 p.m.
-According to media reports one of the girls was the driver's sister.
+Merced County Sheriff Deputy Daryl Allen confirmed that the girl who died, Jacqueline Sanchez, was the driver's sister.

-Local media reported that she was livestreaming herself as she drove and rapped to music.

-Police said in the statement that the 2003 Buick drifted off the edge of the road and Sanchez over-corrected, sending the car through a barbed-wire fence.
-It then overturned.
+The California Highway Patrol said the 2003 Buick Obdulia Sanchez was driving drifted off the edge of the road and she over-corrected.
+The car went through a barbed-wire fence then overturned.
 Both passengers, who police said were not wearing seat belts, were ejected.

+Local media reported that the driver was livestreaming herself as she drove and rapped to music.

-KFSN-TV reported that a live Instagram video showed a girl on the ground.
-It posted a video of a girl bloodied and unconscious.
+KFSN-TV reported that a live Instagram video showed a girl on the ground and it posted a video in which a girl appeared bloodied and unconscious.
 A female is heard in the video saying, "Hey, everybody, if I go to fucking jail for life, you already know why."

 "My sister is fucking dying.
 Look.
 I fucking love my sister to death.
 I don't give a fuck."